thoeni/hugo-website/site/content/post/dotgo-2019.md

 host the ["Bring the cool back in the cloud"](https://www.meetup.com/Golang-Paris/events/259677022/) was.

-It's been great to hang out with the Paris Go community, very interesting lightning talks in a welcoming venue with top notch organic blanche beer 🍻 to quench our thirst, and french baguette 🥖, cheese 🧀 and jam to keep us fed.
+It was great to hang out with the Paris Go community; very interesting lightning talks in a welcoming venue with top notch organic blanche beer 🍻 to quench our thirst, and french baguette 🥖, cheese 🧀 and jam to keep us well nourished.

 A collection of moments from the night is 👇